 In 2017, the New York City Mayor’s Office of Criminal Justice (MOCJ) engaged the assistance of the Research and Evaluation Center at John Jay College of Criminal Justice (JohnJayREC) to support two initiatives focused on the safety and well-being of New York City neighborhoods.
-The initiatives are supported by contracts between the New York City government and the Research Foundation of the City University of New York (RF-CUNY), fiscal agent for research projects housed at CUNY campuses, including John Jay College.
+The initiatives are supported by $18M in contracts between the New York City government and the City University of New York (CUNY) and managed by the Research Foundation of CUNY (RF-CUNY), fiscal agent for all research projects housed at CUNY campuses, including John Jay College.

 JohnJayREC is assisting MOCJ with the implementation and evaluation of the Mayor’s Action Plan for Neighborhood Safety (MAP), a comprehensive mayoral initiative designed to reduce violent crime and make neighborhoods safer in and around 15 housing developments operated by the New York City Housing Authority (NYCHA).
 The communities served by MAP were disproportionately affected by crime in recent years.
 MAP enhances coordination between the New York City Police Department, NYCHA, other City service agencies and public housing residents.
 Together, the partners are addressing an array of physical, economic, and social conditions to create safer and stronger neighborhoods.
 Various strategies are designed to build problem-solving approaches with residents and police, to expand access to youth employment, to improve the security of NYCHA buildings and related infrastructure, and to create routine and sustainable ways for residents to work with City officials on public safety.
 Staff members at JohnJayREC are supporting MOCJ in formulating implementation strategies and organizing the efforts of various subcontracted partners.
 In addition, JohnJayREC will collaborate in an evaluation of the MAP initiative.